LanaD-cell/oh-no-lola/README.md

 - Initially I wanted to add a crossword puzzle for the page, but the scope was way too big and time consuming to add.
 - I had a major problem with javascript coding affecting other elements.
   - I created a javascript page dedicated to each page.
+- The card game gave me some problems with the eventListeners.
+My mentor suggested that I comment out all and test step by step, whoch helped me identify the problem.

 ----